univention/univention-corporate-server/doc/changelog/index.rst

 * The process to renew all SSL/TLS certificates has been improved.
   For each host the symbolic link pointing to the fully-qualified host name is now created as a relative link.
   Error cases are better detected and handled.
-  All changed SSL/TLS profile settings are now propagated into a new CA certificate (:uv:bug:`34106`).
+  All changed SSL/TLS profile settings are now propagated into a new CA certificate.
+  The policy enforced by OpenSSL on the certificate settings is now also checked and enforced in the UMC module :guilabel:`Certificate settings` (:uv:bug:`34106`).

 .. _changelog-umc-join: